thomas-xin/Miza/README.md

 So Miza isn't just your standard Discord bot.
 It can go as far as opening a Python terminal within Discord itself, allowing you a discord.py console of Discord API in the comforts of your own server, with a custom cache that Thomas created.
 For a better reference of discord.py, visit the [Discord.py official documentation!](https://discordpy.readthedocs.io/en/latest/) (Note that Miza will always be able to pick up on edited messages as well, in both the terminal and with any commands.)

 #### ⚠ **IMPORTANT NOTE** ⚠
 **The in-Discord terminal is *very* powerful, allowing someone to have more power and risk of damaging your servers than someone getting their hands on the actual bot token itself.
-This being said, be very careful with who you intrust it too.
+This being said, be very careful with who you intrust bot ownership too.
 Below are a but a few of the most basic examples of what the terminal can do.**

 ![Screenshot](https://cdn.discordapp.com/attachments/727087981285998593/777536790574923786/unknown.png)